 Years of Experience

-Between the one and five year mark, median pay is around $77K per year.
-Broken down by tenure, the largest share of BHP Billiton employees (35 percent) have five to nine years of experience and earn approximately $84K annually on average.
+Between the one and five year mark, median pay is $77K per year.
+When we consider tenure, a substantial portion of employees (35 percent) have been working for five to nine years and make $84K annually on average.

 Certifications and Degrees

 Monetary compensation comes to approximately $152K annually for Professional Engineer License Holders, far surpassing the earnings of non-credentialed workers.
 Certified Professional Engineers also rank high on the pay scale, with expected average earnings of $98K per year.
 Those with a Bachelor of Engineering in Mechanical Engineering (ME) at BHP Billiton come out on top, and their salaries approach $208K annually.